Deciding on a Point of View for Your Story

 You might not have realized it yet, but today is an exciting day.
-For today is the day you are officially ready to move beyond the planning process and begin growing the word count of your novel at a rapid pace.
+For today is the day that you are officially ready to move beyond the planning process and begin growing the word count of your novel at a rapid pace.
 At long last, it’s time to roll up your sleeves and begin drafting the bulk of your book, transforming the hearty pile of characters, settings, and events you have constructed into complete sentences and chapters.
-Although you may have already sketched out some early scenes, it has come time to make some concrete choices regarding the structure and style of your words themselves.
+Additionally, although you may have already sketched out some early scenes, the time has come to make some concrete choices regarding the structure and style of your words themselves.

 Over the course of this section, you are going to make some important decisions.
 Decisions that will help to shape the reader’s experience of your story in a number of critical ways.
-The first task that lies before you as you enter the drafting process, is picking which point of view style and character(s) you want to use as well as the tense of your prose.
+The first task that lies before you is picking which point of view style and character(s) you want to use, as well as the tense of your prose.

 Writing is a diverse art form and as such, you have a number of options to choose from when considering the best point of view for your narrative.
 In today’s entry on viewpoint, I will help you to unpack and ponder each of these options, explain how each operates in the context of storytelling, and then help you to decide which approach is the best fit for the novel you are writing.

 What is a point of view in writing?

 The definition of point of view (PoV) in literature is: “the position of the narrator in relation to the story, as indicated by the narrator’s outlook, how events are depicted, and by their attitude toward the characters.”
 Or put another way, the point of view is where the “camera” is placed within a given scene, filtering the meaning and immediacy of the events contained within.